erdii/enhancements/enhancements/E-0001-secret-handling.md

 - Report a Paused status condition.
 - Report a Sync status condition.
 - Report a Phase, like our other APIs do, too.

-#### Package controller changes for SecretSync support features

-TODO: run this by [@thetechnick](https://github.com/thetechnick) again.
-Should we provide this feature and if we do, should we build an opt out mechanism?
-I think we should provide an opt-out because we don't want to unneccessarily restrict the freedom of what can be in a package.

-The package controller should be changed to include the following "synergy" feature for SecretSync objects in Packages.

-To prevent unforeseen mishaps, when the rendered output of a package includes a SecretSync Object, PKO must validate that the object reference in `SecretSync.spec.src` points to a secret that is aliased in `.spec.secretRefs`.
-This cannot be relied on as a security feature because it is very easy to include wrapper objects (like OpenShift's Template objects) that act as trojan horses, but it serves as a guiding rail that steers package maintainers away from including hard-coded SecretSyncs in their packages and instead honor the user by declaring and aliasing secret references in the PackageManifest, so that they can be supplied dynamically at deployment time.

 ### Upgrade / Downgrade Strategy